LearningLocker/docs/src/http-metadata.md

 ["dfb7218c-0fc9-4dfc-9524-d497097de027"]
 ```

 Then, we can use this statement identifier from the response to query the statement model ([detailed documentation can be found on the HTTP REST page](../http-rest/#get-)), in order to retrieve the `_id` which is used in the statement metadata routes.
-We can use [URL query parameters](https://florianholzapfel.github.io/express-restify-mongoose/#querying) to get the statement with the specified statement identifier, then select to return the statement identifier and the `_id` is returned by default.
+We can use [URL query parameters](https://florianholzapfel.github.io/express-restify-mongoose/#querying) to get the statement with the specified statement identifier, then return the statement identifier with the `_id`, which is returned by default.

 ```http
 GET http://www.example.org/api/v2/statement?query={"statement.id":"dfb7218c-0fc9-4dfc-9524-d497097de027"}&select={"statement.id":1}